Nestled in the middle of the outback, there’s one town that’s known for its colour and culture.

 Formerly the Blackall Masonic Temple, you can discover the secrets of freemasonry and enjoy the historical tour along complete with scones and jam from 3pm to 4pm Tuesday to Friday, April-October.

-Jackie Howe isn’t the only one to break a record in Blackall.
+Jack Howe isn’t the only one to break a record in Blackall.

 Local man by the name of Roy Dunn was chuffed about his livestock, especially one goat called Nugget.